Australia Subclass 485 Visa – Guide 2026 + Stay-Back Calculator | Guide to Heights QEAC #10439

 • Log in or create your account at ImmiAccount ↗

-• ⚠️ Critical: You cannot change the stream after submission — choose your stream very carefully
+• ⚠️ You cannot change the stream after submission — choose carefully

 Step 4 — After Lodgement

-• A Bridging Visa A is automatically granted — this keeps you lawful in Australia if your student visa expires while waiting
+• A Bridging Visa A is automatically granted — you stay lawful if your student visa expires while waiting

-• Do NOT cancel your current visa after lodging — you will become unlawful immediately
+• Do not cancel your current visa after lodging — you'd become unlawful immediately

-• You can travel in and out of Australia while the application is being processed
+• You can travel in and out while processing (apply for a Bridging Visa B before leaving)

 Step 5 — Visa Granted

-• You receive a visa grant email with your visa grant number, commencement date, and all conditions
+• You receive a grant email with your visa number, start date and conditions

-• Save this email and carry a copy — your visa is digitally linked to your passport (no sticker)
+• Save the email — your visa is digitally linked to your passport (no sticker)

 Full Document Checklist